 3 x Faculty of Science & Technology Scholarships

 - We welcome applications from students in all areas of supervisory expertise.
-Before sending your application you must contact individual staff members to discuss your specific interests and to develop a research proposal.
-Applications that bring important and innovative ideas to match and complement the research agenda of current staff are more likely to be successful.
+Before applying, you must contact individual staff members to discuss your specific interests and to develop a research proposal.
+Proposals that bring innovative ideas to match and complement the research agenda of the current staff are more likely to be successful.

-- As a department, we particularly encourage applications to work with early career staff, who have not previously taken primary supervision of PhD students.
-A list of early-career staff can be found here and applications to work with these members of staff are weighted preferentially during the evaluation of applications
+- As a department, we particularly encourage applications to work with early-career staff, who have not previously taken primary supervision of PhD students.
+Applications to work with early-career staff are weighted preferentially during the evaluation of applications

-- In all cases, informal enquiries should be directed to members of staff prior to application, using the contact details above.
+- In all cases, informal enquiries should be directed to a PhD Supervisor before application.

-- In your application, please state clearly that you are applying for the Faculty of Science & Technology Scholarships, and the application should also identify an appropriate supervisor(s).
-We ask for a research proposal of up to 1,500 words to be included in the application.
+- Please state that you are applying for the Faculty of Science & Technology Scholarships, and the application should also identify an appropriate supervisor(s).
+We ask that you include a research proposal of up to 1,500 words.

 2 x Leverhulme DSP Scholarships

 The Leverhulme Trust Doctoral Scholarship Programme in Interdisciplinary Research on Infant Development has provided 15 PhD studentships starting between 2015 and 2017.
-Now, Lancaster University is offering 7 more studentships during the three years thereafter.
+Now, Lancaster University is offering seven more studentships during the three years after that.